 Fees in each subsequent year of study (where applicable) will be subject to an annual increase of 2%.
 We will confirm any change to the annual tuition fee to you in writing prior to you commencing each subsequent year of study (where applicable).

 School of Health & Psychological Sciences Funding Options

-The School of Health Sciences (SHS) is committed to providing financial support to students who show academic and/or clinical excellence.
-Find out about the funding options available to SHS Postgraduate Taught applicants.
+The School of Health and Psychological Sciences (SHPS) is committed to providing financial support to students who show academic and/or clinical excellence.
+Find out about the funding options available to SHPS Postgraduate Taught applicants.

 Some of our degrees may involve additional expenses which are not covered by your tuition fees.
 Find out more about additional expenses.